 of the most effective youth ministries in Europe.

-smuggled into Eastern Europe.
+smuggled into Communist countries of Eastern Europe.
 We also published our own youth magazine and

 operated a Christian Book Store.
 Ralph continues to write articles for Christian publications

 Rabban Gamaliel in January, 2005.
 Many of his

 writings are posted on this website for free download.

 Click here for larger photos of the print shop.